What Nalgesin S is and what it is used for

 Do not use Nalgesin S:

-– if you are allergic to naproxen or any of the other ingredients of this medicine (listed in section 6).
+– Avoid this medicine if you are allergic to naproxen or any of the other ingredients listed in section 6.

-– if you have gastrointestinal ulceration or other gastrointestinal disease,
+– Do not use if you have gastrointestinal ulceration or other gastrointestinal disease.

-– if you ever have had gastric bleeding,
+– Avoid if you have a history of gastric bleeding.

-– if you take this medicine concomitantly with other analgesics (acetyl salicylic acid or other nonsteroidal anti inflammatory drugs),
+– Do not take this medicine concurrently with other analgesics, such as acetyl salicylic acid or other nonsteroidal anti-inflammatory drugs.

-– if you have severe hepatic or renal impairment,
+– Avoid if you have severe hepatic or renal impairment.

 – during the last trimester of pregnancy,